-- 1. promote and prioritise the safety and wellbeing of children and young people; - 2. ensure that everyone is clear about their roles and responsibilities in respect of safeguarding and is provided with appropriate mandatory learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns relating to children and young people; - 3. provide all children and young people on joining the organisation with information for themselves and their parents or carers covering the Association's safeguarding arrangements; - 4. widely promote the Association's safeguarding policies and procedures; - 5. ensure that trustees, staff and volunteers take seriously all concerns and allegations of abuse and respond appropriately; - 6. securely maintain and store confidential, detailed and accurate records of all safeguarding concerns; - 7. prevent the use of unsuitable individuals through the robust use of Disclosure and Barring arrangements as they apply in the country, and the application of best practice in the safe recruitment of staff and volunteers working with children and young people; - 8. ensure that robust safeguarding arrangements and procedures are in operation; and - 9. address without delay any failure to comply with this policy.
+- 1. promote and prioritise the safety and wellbeing of children and young people; - ensure that everyone is clear about their roles and responsibilities in respect of safeguarding and is provided with appropriate mandatory learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns relating to children and young people; - 3. provide all children and young people on joining the organisation with information for themselves and their parents or carers covering the Association's safeguarding arrangements; - 4. widely promote the Association's safeguarding policies and procedures; - 5. ensure that trustees, staff and volunteers take seriously all concerns and allegations of abuse and respond appropriately; - 6. securely maintain and store confidential, detailed and accurate records of all safeguarding concerns: - 7. prevent the use of unsuitable individuals through the application of best practice in the safe recruitment of staff and volunteers working with children and young people; - 8. ensure that robust safeguarding arrangements and procedures are in operation; and - 9. address without delay any failure to comply with this policy.